gursahajbedi/JS_Projects/Readme.md

 # Portfolio For All My Projects.

-# Made Using MERN STACK
+# Made Using MERN Stack
 - ### Task Manager
 > To experience the full view of this website go to [Task Manager](http://43.204.231.245/TM/).
 > This is used to record Daily Task of the user.
 This website uses MonogoDB, React, Node and Express.JS and uses Auth 2.0 as its login system.